jhdevuk/ideal/README.md

 ### Webpack Specific

 ideal allows you to manually specify a `webpack.config.js` file in the root directory of where ideal is being run from.
 If this file is found, it will override any default config provided by ideal.

+### Fonts Specific

+ideal uses meta data contained within the font files to generate a Base64 encoded string and `@font-face` block.
+If you're having issues with incorrect font families, make sure the meta data within the file (e.g `.woff`) is correct.

 # Manifest